640 South State StreetDover, Delaware 19901

 If your glucose levels don't rise after drinking the lactose, you may be lactose intolerant or have a problem with absorption.

-This test requires four blood samples, which are drawn through a needle from a vein in your arm.
-Your health care provider will take the first sample before you drink a dose of lactose, usually 100 grams of lactose diluted in 200 milliliters of water.
-The other blood samples are taken at three intervals after you drink the lactose – at 30 minutes, one hour, and two hours.
+This test requires 4 blood samples, which are drawn through a needle from a vein in your arm.
+Your healthcare provider will take the first sample before you drink a dose of lactose, usually 100 grams of lactose diluted in 200 milliliters of water.
+The other blood samples are taken at 3 intervals after you drink the lactose – at 30 minutes, 1 hour, and 2 hours.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.